piotr-machura/website/src/projects/website.md

 You know me, I was in the 3rd "DIY, no bloat, no javascript" crew, spending hours upon hours trying to build do own thing by copying a "template" *(foreshadowing?)* HTML file and populating it's contents.

-Eventually, though, I decided to forfeit my software purism and use a static site generator. you know, a thing that takes some markdown files and lumps them together, adding css and js along the way.
+Eventually, though, I decided to forfeit my software purism and use a static site generator.
+You know, a thing that takes some markdown files and lumps them together, adding css and js along the way.
 It would seem that this is the perfect solution - simple, but fully featured.